-Method 2
+STRIP Detector

-Besides, we tried another approach to detect unknown backdoor and separate backdoored inputs.
-We used the method in a recent study[1].
+Apart from fine-pruning, we tried another approach called STRIP (STRong Intentional Perturbation) to detect unknown backdoor and separate backdoored inputs in a recent study[1].
 The basic idea of the method is perturbing the incoming inputs intentionally by superimposing various image patterns, then observing the randomness of the predicted classes.
 In terms of malicious inputs, regardless of strong perturbations, the predictions of them tend to be always consistent and fall into the preset class.
 To express and evaluate the randomness of the predicted class of incoming inputs, including clean inputs and malicious inputs, the method uses entropy, and calculate the entropy summation of all perturbed inputs.
 We will explain these steps in our experiments in detail.

-In the code, we processed BadNet1 and its inputs first, then we used similar steps to repair BadNet2.
+In the code, we processed BadNet1 and its inputs first, then we used similar steps to repair BadNet2 and BadNet3.

+Repairing Sunglasses Poisoned BadNet (B1)

 For a BadNet, firstly, we need to perturb the inputs.
 We replicated every given incoming input N times and got N perturbed inputs by superimposing the image of both the input copy and an image randomly extracting from clean inputs.